What is Self Direction?

 What do self-directed services offer people?

 Self-directed services offer people with intellectual and/or developmental disabilities (I/DD) budget and employer authority.
-Budget authority means that available funds are managed purely for the benefit of the person; either by themselves or with the help of their family, broker, Care Manager, and anyone else they choose.
+Budget authority means that you get to use your budget to decide what services will help you reach your goals.
+During this process, a self directing person will receive assistance from their family, broker, Care Manager, and anyone else they choose.
 Employer authority means that the person, with assistance, has the power to hire, schedule, train, and fire people who work with them.
-You may also hear self-directed services referred to as participant-directed services.